prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 ☐ YES    ☑ **NO**

-At first you can assume ""Save Project"" would save everything in the project, including the scene you are working on.
+At first you can assume _Save Project_ would save everything in the project, including the scene you are working on.

 However, this is not true.
 It actually saves everything in the project except for the current scene, such as assets or overall project settings.